Creating resources from wastewater

 A growing number of communities around the world grapple with environmental challenges of scarce natural resources, foul air, and polluted waterways.
 But thanks to decades of research, many have recognized value hiding in urban waste streams and are developing safe and effective products captured from the wastewater treatment process.

 King County's Wastewater Treatment Division (WTD) treats an average 175 million gallons of wastewater per day at three regional plants and two satellite plants.
-The Resource Recovery section manages the administration and distribution of locally made Loop (King County biosolids), reclaimed water, and biogas.
-Click here to learn how we measure our performance on meeting Resource Recovery goals.
+The Resource Recovery section manages the administration and distribution of Loop biosolids, recycled water, and biogas.